 § 40714.
-Emission reductions from source shutdown, seasonal activities, and particulate matter; use to offset electric generation facility emissions; elimination of restrictions (a) Notwithstanding any other provision of this Division, districts shall not prohibit or impose restrictions on the use of emission reduction credits generated from the shutdown of a source or facility that are to be used to offset emission increases from new, modified or expanded electric generating facilities, beyond any restrictions mandated by federal law, whether such emission reductions are generated at the electric generating facility which intends to use them as offsets or at another source or facility. (b) Notwithstanding any other provision of this Division, when they are to be used to offset emission increases from new, modified or expanded electric generating facilities, districts shall allow use of emission reduction credits generated during fewer than all four calendar quarters to offset emissions increases occurring during any calendar quarter or combination of calendar quarters, including but not limited to all four calendar quarters, so long as the ambient pollutant level during the quarter(s) in which such emissions reductions were generated is the same as or worse than the ambient pollutant level during each quarter in which the emission reductions are to be used to offset emission increases. (c) Notwithstanding any other provision of this division, when they are to be used to offset emission increases from new, modified or expanded electric generating facilities, districts shall allow the use of emission reduction credits generated from reduction of emissions of particulate matter with a diameter of ten microns or larger to offset emissions increases of particulate matter of any diameter, unless the district can demonstrate, with scientifically valid techniques, that to do so would cause or contribute to an endangerment of public health or the environment. (d) This section shall apply to all emission reduction credits acquired to offset emissions from new, modified, or expanded electric generation facilities which obtain a permit authorizing construction from the Energy Resources and Conservation Commission, commence construction, or commence operation on or before January 1, 2004, and shall continue to apply to such credits so long as the facility is in operation.
-This section will cease to be effective after that date for any generation facilities which have not obtained a permit, commenced construction or commenced operation as if January 1, 2004, unless extended by legislation enacted prior to January 1, 2004.
+Emission reductions from source shutdown, seasonal activities, and particulate matter; use to offset electric generation facility emissions; elimination of restrictions (a) Notwithstanding any other provision of this Division, districts shall not prohibit or impose restrictions on the use of emission reduction credits generated from the shutdown of a source or facility that are to be used to offset emission increases from new, modified or expanded electric generating facilities, beyond any restrictions mandated by federal law, whether such emission reductions are generated at the electric generating facility which intends to use them as offsets or at another source or facility. (b) Notwithstanding any other provision of this Division, when they are to be used to offset emission increases from new, modified or expanded electric generating facilities, districts shall allow use of emission reduction credits generated during fewer than all four calendar quarters to offset, at a 1:1 ratio, emissions increases occurring during any calendar quarter or combination of calendar quarters, including but not limited to all four calendar quarters, so long as the ambient pollutant level during the quarter(s) in which such emissions reductions were generated is the same as or worse than the ambient pollutant level during each quarter in which the emission reductions are to be used to offset emission increases. (c) Notwithstanding any other provision of this division, when they are to be used to offset emission increases from new, modified or expanded electric generating facilities, districts shall allow the use of emission reduction credits generated from reduction of emissions of particulate matter with a diameter of ten microns or larger to offset, at a 1:1 ratio, emissions increases of particulate matter of any diameter, unless the district can demonstrate, with scientifically valid techniques, that to do so would cause or contribute to an endangerment of public health or the environment. (d) This section shall apply to all emission reduction credits acquired to offset emissions from new, modified, or expanded electric generation facilities which apply for a permit authorizing construction from the Energy Resources Conservation and Development Commission before January 1, 2004, and shall continue to apply to such credits so long as the facility is in operation.
+This section will cease to be effective after that date for any generation facilities which have not applied for a permit as of January 1, 2004, unless extended by legislation enacted prior to January 1, 2004.

 Sec.
 7. A new Section 40715 is added to the Health & Safety Code, to read: